mattermost/mattermost-test-management/data/test-cases/notification-test-tool/2-WIN.md

 4. Ensure notifications for Mattermost are enabled.
 5. Click Send a test notification.
 6. Verify the notification appears in the Windows Action Center.
-7. Disable Mattermost notifications in Windows system settings and test again to ensure no notification is shown.
+7. Disable Mattermost notifications in Windows system settings.
+8. Send a Test Notification again.
+9. Verify no notification is shown on the system.
+10. (on mobile app) If user has logged in mobile app. they should receive a mobile notification.

-### Scenario 6: Focus Assist (Windows).
+### Scenario 2: Focus Assist (Windows).

 1. Log into the server on the desktop app or a browser.
 2. Enable Focus Assist in Windows settings.
 3. Go to Settings > Notifications in Mattermost.
 4. Click Send a test notification.
 5. Verify that the desktop app does not show notifications during Focus Assist mode but receives them when it is disabled.
+6. (on mobile app) If user has logged in mobile app. they should receive a mobile notification.